jasmine-blush/line-counter/README.md

 # line-counter
- count lines of code in project
+Counts the lines of code in a directory recursively.
+Define ignore dirs and valid code extensions in global vars.